qmk/qmk_firmware/docs/reference_glossary.md

 The term for pressing a key while a key is already held down.
 Variants include 2KRO, 6KRO, and NKRO.

 ## Scancode
-A 1 byte number that is sent as part of a HID report over USB that represents a single key.
+A 1-byte number that is sent as part of a HID report over USB that represents a single key.
 These numbers are documented in the [HID Usage Tables](https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf) published by the [USB-IF](https://www.usb.org/).

 ## Space Cadet Shift
 A special set of shift keys which allow you to type various types of braces by tapping the left or right shift one or more times.